nechor/brackets-semicenter/README.md

 # brackets-semicenter
-Puts semicolon at current line, creates and indents new line below.
-Just press Alt+Enter in js file.
-Simple, useful.
+ALT+ENTER - > Puts semicolon at current line, creates and indents new line below. \nALT+SEMICOLON - > Puts semicolon at current line, goes to the end of current line. \nSimple, useful.